 For those people who were scared off by the headlines regarding hormone replacement therapy or progesterone therapy, the confusion lies in misuse of the name progesterone.
 When discussing progesterone therapy, many of the studies, including the infamous Women’s Health Initiative used the term progesterone treatment when referring to the synthetic form of progesterone called medroxyprogesterone acetate (MCA).
 This is NOT the same as natural, bioidentical progesterone, which is the same chemical structure as that in your own body.
 The synthetic forms have different shapes and structures.
 While they have similar effects on the uterus, stop overgrowth of uterine tissue and stop bleeding, they have very different effects on other tissues such as the brain, breast and coronary arteries.

-Progestins or synthetic progesterone goes by many names.
-They are used most often for birth control, controlling heavy periods, menopause and uterine bleeding.
+After that, progestins or synthetic progesterone goes by many names.
+For example, they are used most often for birth control, controlling heavy periods, menopause and uterine bleeding.
 Some are mixed with natural bioidentical or synthetic estrogens.
 Some examples of progestins that have been used in various combinations are:

 - desogestrel, etonogestrel (Nexplanon)